tardigradio/website/README.md

 ##TODO
 * Fix assets
 * Fix redirects
-* Users sign CC when uploading
+* Users sign CC license when uploading
 * Email users for confirmation when signing up
 * Rate limiting
-* Setup it's on keys on startup rather than using uplink
+* Setup it's own keys on startup rather than using uplink
-* Periodically check if songs still exist and clear them if staging wiped
-* Periodically check if buckets still exist per user
 * Delete User button
 * Delete Song button
 * Users who upload songs only have 1 display on the home page once per a day